roachhd/roachhd.github.io/breathe/act-accordingly/index.md

 Focus on what's important to you.
 Everyone has different priorities and tastes.

-# Let's Fail Until We Don't
+## Let's Fail Until We Don't

-Failure is just a step along the way to success.
+>Failure is just a step along the way to success.

+&nbsp;

 Be willing to pick yourself up after a failure.
 Keep trying until you win.
 It's a reliable approach to achieve most goals.